Cisco Systems (CSCO) Falls More Steeply Than Broader Market: What Investors Need to Know

-Prior to today's trading, shares of the seller of routers, switches, software and services had gained 3.5% over the past month.
-This has lagged the Computer and Technology sector's gain of 6.36% and outpaced the S&P 500's gain of 3.36% in that time.
+The the stock of seller of routers, switches, software and services has risen by 0.18% in the past month, lagging the Computer and Technology sector's gain of 9.33% and the S&P 500's gain of 4.59%.

 The investment community will be paying close attention to the earnings performance of Cisco Systems in its upcoming release.
 The company is slated to reveal its earnings on February 14, 2024.
-The company is forecasted to report an EPS of $0.84, showcasing a 4.55% downward movement from the corresponding quarter of the prior year.
-In the meantime, our current consensus estimate forecasts the revenue to be $12.72 billion, indicating a 6.38% decline compared to the corresponding quarter of the prior year.
+The company is predicted to post an EPS of $0.84, indicating a 4.55% decline compared to the equivalent quarter last year.
+Meanwhile, the latest consensus estimate predicts the revenue to be $12.72 billion, indicating a 6.38% decrease compared to the same quarter of the previous year.

-For the full year, the Zacks Consensus Estimates are projecting earnings of $3.89 per share and revenue of $54.39 billion, which would represent changes of 0% and -4.58%, respectively, from the prior year.
+CSCO's full-year Zacks Consensus Estimates are calling for earnings of $3.89 per share and revenue of $54.39 billion.
+These results would represent year-over-year changes of 0% and -4.58%, respectively.

-Furthermore, it would be beneficial for investors to monitor any recent shifts in analyst projections for Cisco Systems.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also pay attention to any latest changes in analyst estimates for Cisco Systems.
+Such recent modifications usually signify the changing landscape of near-term business trends.
+As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Over the past month, there's been a 0.45% fall in the Zacks Consensus EPS estimate.
-Cisco Systems currently has a Zacks Rank of #4 (Sell).
+Cisco Systems is currently a Zacks Rank #4 (Sell).

-In the context of valuation, Cisco Systems is at present trading with a Forward P/E ratio of 13.45.
-This indicates a premium in contrast to its industry's Forward P/E of 13.12.
+From a valuation perspective, Cisco Systems is currently exchanging hands at a Forward P/E ratio of 12.9.
+This denotes a discount relative to the industry's average Forward P/E of 13.39.

-Investors should also note that CSCO has a PEG ratio of 2.17 right now.
+Meanwhile, CSCO's PEG ratio is currently 2.08.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Computer - Networking industry had an average PEG ratio of 0.75 as trading concluded yesterday.
+By the end of yesterday's trading, the Computer - Networking industry had an average PEG ratio of 0.82.

 The Computer - Networking industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 173, putting it in the bottom 32% of all 250+ industries.
+This group has a Zacks Industry Rank of 115, putting it in the top 46% of all 250+ industries.

 To follow CSCO in the coming trading sessions, be sure to utilize Zacks.com.